 Today, almost none of the logistic companies settled at terminals, only have little offices, mostly at cabines.
 Not only the warehouses, but also the logistic offices should better be located in freight villages.
 Offices for rent, public transport to city center, banks, restaurants and parking lots are prerequisites for being a real logistic center.

-Photo: MOS Logistics ©
+Cover Photo: MOS Logistics ©